Policy on responsible and sustainable investment

 Update, monitoring, changes and approval

-The policy and changes to this is subject to approval by the Supervisory Board of the associations covered by it, and the Supervisory Board of Jyske Invest Fund Management A/S shall be informed in the event of changes.
+The policy and changes to this are subject to approval by the Supervisory Board of the associations covered by it, and the Supervisory Board of Jyske Invest Fund Management A/S shall be informed in the event of changes.

 Policy for responsible and sustainable investment